mrjasonweaver/flexnav/README.md

 * * *
 ### Changelog

+#### v.1.2 : August 19th, 2013
+* Removed touchstart for fast clicks—possible cause of problems in some Android browsers.

 #### v.1.1.1 : August 19th, 2013
 * Changed css to not show menu by default.
 This will hide the menu if users don't have js.
 Need to work on better fix but for now devs are wanting this.